ljufa/rsplayer/docs/installation.md

 |:---|:---|:---|
 | **x86_64** | `rsplayer_windows_amd64.exe` | `rsplayer-desktop_windows_amd64.exe` (NSIS installer) |

-Audio output uses WASAPI via `cpal`.
+Audio output uses WASAPI by default via `cpal`.
+Installed **ASIO** drivers are also selectable in Settings → Audio interface (shown as `… (ASIO)`) for exclusive, low-latency, bit-perfect playback — set the sample rate and buffer size in the driver's own control panel.
 The web UI is served at `http://localhost:8000`.

+> ASIO is a trademark and software of Steinberg Media Technologies GmbH.

 > Network mount management, Linux power actions, ALSA/PipeWire volume, IR remote, and firmware USB integration are unavailable on Windows.